tkellen/kwm/README.md

 First, install [kubectl], you'll need that to interact with your cluster once it is running.
 Then, choose your flavor of KWM.
 There are two release types:
 "unbundled" and "bundled".
 The unbundled version is a shell script and a folder of templates you can modify as you see fit.
-The bundled version a single file shell script with all templates inlined as functions.
+The bundled version has all the templates inlined as functions.

 **Bundled**
 ```